The businesses this works for

 A note on Columbus

 The team is based in Grove City and works the broader central Ohio market: Columbus, Westerville, Dublin, Hilliard, Gahanna, New Albany, and the surrounding region.
-The model travels (we have served clients in Portland and Seattle through earlier iterations of this firm), but the deepest network is local.
+The model travels (we have served clients in Portland and Seattle through earlier iterations of Metcalf Search), but the deepest network is local.
 If you are in central Ohio, that is an advantage.
 If you are not, ask anyway.

-The first call is free and short.
+We are always happy to help anyone, and a phone call is always free.
 If you describe your situation and we think a contingency firm, a staffing agency, or a full-time recruiter is actually the right answer for you, we will say so.
 The fastest way to lose a long-term client is to take them on before they need us.